Therapy for Anxiety Brainspotting Therapy

-Befriending your Inner Critic
+Befriending your Inner Critic: A Path To Self-Compassion

-The idea of befriending your critical thoughts must seem so strange but a key learning as a therapist and individual has been that our self-critical thoughts never formed with an intention to harm us, they served a purpose.
+The idea of befriending your inner critic must seem so strange but a key learning as a therapist and individual has been that our self-critical thoughts never formed with an intention to harm us, they served a purpose.
 They formed to protect us.
 Self-compassion does not just mean being kind to ourselves but also, as strange as it sounds, involves being compassionate and showing acceptance towards the self-critical thoughts and validating them.

 For example – “I can’t say NO because that would mean I am a bad person” or “things always go wrong for me!” or “They don’t like me because I think I spoke too much at dinner last night”.

 The first example of a critical thought could have probably been formed as defensive measure to protect against the uncomfortable feeling of guilt of perhaps disappointing someone.
 “Things always go wrong for me” could be a critical thought that formed as a defensive measure to protect against the pain, or a negative feeling caused by an anticipated negative outcome, which in turn may also solve as a block.
-Such a thought could become a self-fulfilling prophecy and could inadvertently stop one from trying their best at a task at hand.
-“They don’t like me and never want to see me again because I think I spoke too much at dinner last night” could be a thought that formed to protect against the hurt, embarrassment and shame that usually accompany rejection.

 No matter how balanced one may appear.
 I believe we all have our own self critic, who sometimes can be really amplified and bring with them amplified feelings such as anger, guilt and shame which are directed at the self.
 While we work towards showing compassion to the world and everyone else, we may inadvertently be putting our own self compassion in the back seat which is not always the best for us, long term.